Javascript is not enabled.

 Daylight saving time has been around in the United States since 1918, when it was thought to save energy during World War I. In recent years, increasing concerns about health effects have prompted at least 40 states to propose legislation to eliminate the twice-yearly time changes.

-Here are some ways DST can affect your body.
+Here are some ways the disruptions from daylight saving time can affect your body.

-Daylight saving time takes a toll on your heart.
+Experts have long said daylight saving time takes a toll on your heart.
 One study found a 24 percent increase in heart attacks on the Monday after daylight saving time starts.
-Another found the risk of stroke is 8 percent higher on the two days following the time change.
+Another found the risk of stroke is 8 percent higher on the two days following the spring and the fall time changes.

 In addition, the number of people hospitalized with atrial fibrillation, or A-fib — the most common type of irregular heartbeat — surges in the days following the spring time change, according to a 2020 analysis of 6,089 patient admissions at Montefiore Medical Center in New York.

-Scientists aren’t sure why daylight saving time affects your heart and blood vessels, but it’s likely related to the disruption of the body’s circadian rhythm, says Donald Lloyd-Jones, M.D., chair of the department of preventive medicine at Northwestern University’s Feinberg School of Medicine and immediate past president of the American Heart Association.
+Scientists aren’t sure why daylight saving time might affect your heart and blood vessels, but it’s likely related to the disruption of the body’s circadian rhythm, says Donald Lloyd-Jones, M.D., chair of the Department of Preventive Medicine at Northwestern University’s Feinberg School of Medicine and past president of the American Heart Association.

 “We get established in these patterns and the body knows what to expect,” he says.
 “When those patterns get disrupted, you tend to see differences in stress hormone levels and differences in blood pressure levels.
 Both of those things can be triggers for heart attacks and strokes that might not otherwise have happened.”